Will TCU cover the spread vs. Clemson? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- TCU has put together a 3-4 ATS record and a 7-0 overall record in games it scores more than 68.5 points.
+- TCU is 3-4 against the spread and 7-0 overall when scoring more than 68.5 points.

 Bet on this or any college basketball matchup at BetMGM